 Working with ERI

-As a community, ERI partners must ensure that the benefits from ERI’s 20+ DARPA-funded programs differentially accrue to the U.S. commercial and defense base.
+As a community, ERI partners must ensure that the benefits from this investment differentially accrue to the U.S. commercial and defense base.
 To achieve this goal, ERI programs incorporate the joint efforts of dozens of academic, commercial, and defense industry researchers and transition partners.
-While results to date from these collaborations, as highlighted at the 2018 and 2019 ERI Summits, point to several opportunities to promote U.S. microelectronics leadership, DARPA continuously seeks to launch new research efforts and to attract new partners.
+While results to date from these collaborations, as highlighted at the annual ERI Summits, point to several opportunities to promote U.S. microelectronics leadership, DARPA continuously seeks to launch new research efforts and to attract new partners.